Potatoes vs property: Government proposes rules to slow development on farm land

 The Government has proposed new rules to limit urban development on highly productive farm land.

-But councils facing new restrictions say they're worried the policy will put potatoes against property.
+But councils facing increased restrictions say they're worried the policy will put potatoes against property.

-Environment Minister David Parker and Agriculture Minister Damien O'Connor on Wednesday released a draft policy statement that would see requirements put on council when deciding whether to allow urban development on land that could be used for farming and growing.
+Environment Minister David Parker and Agriculture Minister Damien O'Connor on Wednesday released a draft national policy statement that would see requirements put on councils when deciding whether to allow urban development on land that could be used for farming and growing.

-It comes after a major report last year found 200 million tonnes of soil was being lost in New Zealand annually, with urban sprawl eating up some of the country's most productive ground.
+It comes after a major report last year found 200 million tonnes of soil was being lost in New Zealand annually, with urban sprawl eating up some of the country's most productive land.

-About 14 per cent of the country's current land is currently considered "highly productive" by the Government's standards.
+About 14 per cent of the country's current farm land is currently considered "highly productive" by the Government's standards.

 "It's under increasing pressure from expanding urban areas and the growing number of lifestyle blocks," Parker said.

 "We cannot afford to lose our most highly productive land.
-It brings significant economic benefits including employment for nearby communities, and adds significant value to New Zealand's primary sector."
+It brings significant economic benefits, including employment for nearby communities, and adds significant value to New Zealand's primary sector."

 Half of New Zealand's earnings come from industries that use half of our land, and depend on productive soils.